p4535992/foundryvtt-automated-polymorpher/README.md

 ### warpgate

 This module uses the [warpgate](https://github.com/trioderegion/warpgate) library.
-It is a optional dependency and it is recommended for the best experience and compatibility with other modules.
+It is a mandatory dependency and it is recommended for the best experience and compatibility with other modules.

-**NOTE: you need the warpgate module only if the system is not DnD5e, not tested**

 ### advanced-macros